DevMountain/deployment-heroku/README.md

 ##Installing MongoDB on Heroku
 Heroku doesn't give you access to the actual OS or isntance of your Dyno.
 This means we can't install MongoDB.
 To do this we have to use a 3rd party add-on called MongoLab.
 MongoLab is a MongoDB-as-a-Service that lets us connect our Dyno to a separate Mongo instance.
 This is a paid service, but they provide a free sandbox you can use.

-Let's install the mongolab add-on (note that you'll likely have to have a credit card on file with heroku to do this):
+Let's install the mongolab add-on (note that you'll likely have to have a credit card on file with Heroku to do this):

 ```
 heroku addons:create mongolab